PulpCattel/Wasabi_Observatory/Dont_Trust_Verify.md

 * #### Total percentage equal outputs reused

-**The red line** is the percentage of equal outputs reused on the total number of equal outputs.
-An equal value output is counted as reused if it appears as equal value output in a CoinJoin more than once (either in the same CoinJoin or in different ones).
+**The red line** is the percentage of equal outputs reused on the total number of equal outputs that belong to output addresses reused.
+An equal value output address is counted as reused if it appears as equal value output in a CoinJoin more than once (either in the same CoinJoin or in different ones).

 Example: